 You can run queries on a single partition in your cluster using the partition predicate (PartitionPredicate).

-It takes a predicate and partition key as parameters, gets the partition ID using the key and runs that predicate only on the partition where that key belongs.
+The Predicates.partitionPredicate() method takes a predicate and partition key as parameters, gets the partition ID using the key and runs that predicate only on the partition where that key belongs.

 See the following code snippet: